Sable/matlab-tests-ipynb/README.md

 # Citation

-At the moment, formal publication has been made about this suite.
+At the moment, no formal publication has been made about this suite.
 Please simply refer to the repository on Github as https://github.com/Sable/matlab-tests.